aditya8242/EggRateBot/README.md

 ```
 If data is unavailable:
 Egg rate unavailable today (site not reachable)

+Note: /start and /rate replies arrive within ~15 minutes (polling interval), not instantly — the bot is honest about this in its own messages.
 ## 🛡️ Failure Handling
 This project never sends incorrect data.
 Handled safely: